 A Singaporean company with foreign-sourced revenue going to an international bank account in Hong Kong doesn’t pay tax in Singapore.
 Zero.

 Similarly, a UK citizen who is a non-resident of the UK will pay tax on any interest or savings income if the source of that income is in the UK.
-By simply opening an international bank account outside of the UK, that UK non-resident legally avoids tax.
+By simply opening an account with an offshore bank outside of the UK, that UK non-resident legally avoids tax.

 These are just a few examples, and there are countless more.
 Each time, individuals and companies can drastically reduce or eliminate taxes by simply opening an international bank account outside their home countries, so long as they follow the laws that govern them.